pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/Optimization/Establishing-Limit-of-Blank-Detection-Quantification.md

 ---
 layout: default
-title: Establishing Limit of Blank/Detection/Quantification for your assay
+title: Establishing Limit of Blank/Detection/Quantification for Your Assay
 parent: Optimization
 nav_order: 2
 has_children: true
 ---

-# Establishing Limit of Blank/Detection/Quantification for your assay
+# Establishing Limit of Blank/Detection/Quantification for Your Assay

 To ensure the robustness and reliability of your ddPCR assay, it is critical to define and validate key analytical parameters, such as the **Limit of Blank (LoB)**, **Limit of Detection (LoD)**, and **Limit of Quantification (LoQ)**.
 These metrics are foundational for accurate assay interpretation, particularly in applications such as rare mutation detection, pathogen quantification, or low-abundance target analysis.